 This is a curated list of laws, principles, or adages that I found either helpful, interesting, or funny.
 I’ll continuously update the list as I learn more.
+The list is sorted alphabetically.
 I did not create those laws and their description.
-I added a link for each law to the source, which I got it.
+I added a link for each law to the source, from which I got it.

 If you have an interesting law that would fit this list, don’t hesitate to approach me.
 Have fun exploring!

 Last updated: Oct 9, 2022.

 The exponential drop in frequency of communication between engineers as the distance between them increases.